sustainers/sustainers.github.io/working-groups/back-your-stack.md

 ## Reports and documents

 We do not publish or perish!
 Instead we are creating strategies and tooling for easy open source contribution.
-For now, this WG does not anticipate making specific reports as part of this effort: rather, the artefact we are producing is backyourstack.com.
+For now, this WG does not anticipate making specific reports as part of this effort: rather, the artifact we are producing is backyourstack.com.

 ## Resources